 The North American British Music Studies Association (NABMSA) awards the biennial Diana McVeagh Prize for Best Book on British Music.
 The prize is named in honor of pioneering British music writer, Diana McVeagh, who is the author of books on and musical editions of British composers Edward Elgar and Gerald Finzi, among others.
 Her books are known for their insightful interpretations of music and its context, and the lyrical quality of her prose.

-- Candidates must submit a copy of the book to be considered postmarked by no later than June 1, 2017 to the Secretary of NABMSA.
+- Candidates must submit nominations of the book to be considered by June 1, 2019 to the Secretary of NABMSA.

-The winner of the Prize will be announced at the NABMSA Business Meeting held at the AMS annual conference each November.
+The winner of the Prize will be announced at the NABMSA Business Meeting held at the AMS annual conference in odd numbered years.

 The winner of the 2017 Diana McVeagh prize: Foreign Opera at the London Playhouses by Christina Fuhrmann, published by Cambridge University Press.

 The winner of the 2015 Diana McVeagh prize: Musical Creativity in Restoration England by Rebecca Herissone, published by Cambridge University Press.

 The winner of the 2013 Diana McVeagh prize: Victory through Harmony: The BBC and Popular Music in World War II, by Christina Baade, published by Oxford University Press.